Are you struggling to make your cause known and garner more support for your nonprofit through social media?

 - Ask your audience to share their story through a normal status update

-UK-based charity Save the Children use this concept in their Twitter feed.
-Asking their followers to respond to their survey with an emoji, it does a fantastic job at getting their existing audience engaged:
+UK-based charity Macmillan Cancer Support use this concept in their Twitter feed.
+Asking followers to respond to their post by commenting with their favourite hot drink and biscuit combination does a fantastic job at getting their existing audience engaged:

 No matter which type of interactive content you’re using to promote your nonprofit through social media, you’ll gain valuable insights into your current follower base.